commeta/fast_io/README.md

 The flock function in Linux is designed to lock files at the kernel level of the operating system.
 This function provides the possibility for a process to establish a lock on a file that will prevent it from being changed by other processes until the current process removes this lock.

-If a Fast_IO function tries to read or write to a file with an established flock LOCK_EX lock, the operation will wait for the release of the lock by another process.
+If a Fast_IO function tries to read or write to a file with an established flock LOCK_EX lock, the operation will wait for the release of the lock by parallel process.

 The flock lock is in effect until the process that set it calls flock LOCK_UN to release the lock or closes the file.
 If a process terminates without releasing the lock, the lock is automatically released.